San7o/ledger-board/README.md

 ```build
 npx ng build --configuration=production
 ```
-You also need docker to run nginx and for production
+You also need docker to run nginx for production

 You can (and should) use a linter with:
 ```bash